- You do not have any products in your shopping cart yet.

 This dining table with live edge is made from recycled wood and meets the requirements for sustainable furniture production.
 By using high-quality teak wood, robust craftsmanship, and timeless design, this dining table contributes to environmentally friendly manufacturing.

-Care Instructions for Your Solid Wood Table – How to Keep It Beautiful for a Lifetime
+Care Instructions for Your Solid Wood Table – So It Stays Beautiful for a Lifetime

 How does wood react in your home?